olutosinbanjo/direction_field/doc/zero_bound_limit/readme.md

 ```
 given that the elements of an array are of the type decimal,

-the zero-element index of an array is obtained by introducing a zero-bound limit ( such as: =10E-7 ).
+the zero-element index of an array is obtained by introducing a zero-bound limit ( such as: =10E-5, 10E-6 e.t.c).

 The zero-bound limit determines the cut-down / round condition for the elements of the array